Optional personal coverage

 If your proof of earnings is less than the amount of coverage you have purchased, we will reduce your coverage to the confirmed amount.
 If you do not provide proof of your earnings, we will reduce your coverage to the minimum.
 We will not give you a refund on your premiums, so please make sure you choose an amount that is no more than your actual earnings.

-A: Your coverage is in effect until you cancel in writing, or the WCB cancels it due to non-compliance.
+A: Your coverage is in effect until you cancel in writing or we cancel it due to non-compliance.

 A: To cancel coverage, you must send a request in writing.
-Coverage will be cancelled the day the WCB receives your request and you will be responsible for premiums to the date of cancellation.
+We will cancel your coverage the day we receive your request and you will be responsible for premiums to the date of cancellation.

 A: Optional personal coverage is only available to directors of an incorporated company who are not carried on the payroll.
 You may no longer be eligible for personal coverage and should call employer services to discuss.